zdravkov/kendo-docs/getting-started/web/menu/contextmenu.md

 ---
-nav_title: kendo.ui.ContextMenu
+title: kendo.ui.ContextMenu
-title: Overview of Kendo UI ContextMenu widget
+page_title: Overview of Kendo UI ContextMenu widget
 description: Steps that help you initialize the ContextMenu widget using JSON data object.
 ---